A portfolio tracker built for self-directed investors

 01

-Every Saturday morning, your Weekender lands in your inbox.
-What moved in the markets, why it happened, and what it means for your investments.
+Every Saturday morning, your Weekender lands in your inbox, a market commentary briefing covering what moved across stocks, ETFs, and the wider market, why it happened, and what it means for your portfolio.
 Read it over coffee.
 Start the week informed.

 02

-Open Tali whenever something catches your attention.
-A headline, a market move, a company you keep hearing about.
-Ask in plain English.
-Get a clear answer, connected to what you hold.
+Open Tali whenever something catches your attention, a headline, a market move, a stock you keep hearing about.
+Ask in plain English and get a clear answer, connected to what you hold across your portfolio.

 03

-No. Tali explains what’s happening in the markets and why it might matter to your investments.
+No. Tali explains what’s happening in the markets and why it might matter to your portfolio.
 Every decision to buy, hold, or sell stays with you.
 Always.

 Yes.
 Your data is stored securely, encrypted, and never sold or shared with third parties.
 Full stop.